 \subsection{Decision-Critical User Modeling}

-A fundamental question in personalized agents is how to represent user preferences in a form that is both expressive and actionable.
-User preferences vary not only across individuals but also across different aspects of a single task, and may even conflict within the same user.
-Moreover, preferences are rarely stated explicitly and are instead implicitly revealed through historical behavior, interaction patterns, or tool usage.
-A complementary challenge lies in identifying which aspects of a user are actually decision-critical for a given task, which may differ substantially across application scenarios.
-General-purpose conversational agents often prioritize broad, high-level alignment with user values and interaction style, whereas domain-specific or high-stakes agents require precise identification of fine-grained attributes that directly affect outcomes.
-Future work should therefore focus on structured and adaptive preference representations that balance expressiveness with relevance, allowing agents to reason about which user characteristics matter when, rather than assuming a fixed or universally applicable user model.
+A central open problem in personalized agents is how to represent user information in a form that is both expressive and decision-relevant.
+User preferences vary not only across individuals but also across tasks, aspects of a task, and even situations within the same user, and they are often revealed only indirectly through behavior, interaction patterns, or tool usage.
+As a result, effective personalization requires more than rich user modeling: it also requires identifying which user attributes actually matter for the decision at hand.
+This challenge is especially pronounced across application settings, where general-purpose assistants may rely on broad stylistic or value alignment, while domain-specific or high-stakes agents depend on fine-grained attributes that directly affect outcomes.
+Future work should therefore focus on structured and adaptive user representations that can distinguish decision-critical signals from peripheral ones, rather than assuming a fixed or universally relevant user model.